ecs-hk/ec2-cfengine37/README.md

 # python -m json.tool < def.json
 ```

-You will also need to add a rule to your AWS Security Group to allow in TCP 5308 from CFEngine agents to the CFEngine hub.
+You will also need to add a rule to your EC2 Security Group to allow in TCP 5308 from CFEngine agents to the CFEngine hub.

 ### Bootstrap to yourself